taniamalamute/cappellari-institute/WebConfig file editor/Technical-specifications-of-webconfig-file-editor.md

 # WebConfig editor

-The exercise consists to develop a VCL application, using Delphi language, that is able to configure a Web.config file as described in the technical specifications section.
+The exercise consists to develop a VCL application, using Delphi language, that is able to manage (visualize and save) some sections in a Web.config file as described in the technical specifications section.
 The VCL application must be developped using Model-View-Presenter design pattern.

 Technical specifications
 ========================

-Web.config are XML files containing all the configurations and options required to run an application developed in Microsoft ASP.NET.
+Web.config is an XML file containing all the configurations and options required to run an application developed in Microsoft ASP.NET.

-The power of this tool is: using your application, users will able to modify some areas (in a Web.config file), described later, without knowing the XML standard!
+The power of this tool is: Using the application, users will able to modify some sections (in the Web.config file), without knowing the standard XML!
 A sample copy of the file Web.config is in your folder.

 Connection strings
 ------------------

-Web.config files always have an XML section called <connectionStrings> within all connection strings to different databases (used in a Microsoft ASP.NET application) are specified.
+Web.config files always have an XML section called <connectionStrings>, within it, all connection strings to different databases (used in a Microsoft ASP.NET application) are specified.

-The WebConfig file editor must be able to reads all the connection strings specified in a Web.config file and allows users to modify the following values:
+The WebConfig editor must be able to reads all the connection strings specified in a Web.config file and allows users to modify the following values:

 - Data Source (SQL Server Instance)
 - Initial Catalog (Database)